sketchplatform/sketchplatform.github.io/previousworks.md

 - **[ugrid.info](http://ugrid.info)** - A website that created for my undergraduate data science organization.
 It's a website used for sharing data science analysis, announcements, and tutorials.

-- **[stuckonfish.com](#)** - An e-commerce website made using wordpress.
+- **[stuckonfish.com](https://www.stuckonfish.com/wp)** - An ecommerce website made using wordpress.
 Currently, the website is not being used by the client.
-It was a great lesson for purchasing adwords and setting up an online store.
+It was a great lesson for purchasing adwords, implementing google analytics, and building an online store.

 - **[sketchplatform.com](https://www.sketchplatform.com)** - My personal website created with the intent for sharing innovation and design.
 It is a work and progress, but I hope to finish it by the end of Summer 2017.

-- **[vincentylee.com](http://www.vincentylee.com/)** - A central hub that is used to showcase my portfolio.
+- **[vincentylee.com](http://www.vincentylee.com/)** - A central hub that is use to showcase my portfolio (currently you're using it!).

 ## Data Analysis

-- **[Homicide Reports, 1980 - 2014](https://www.sketchplatform.com)** - A data exploration on the homicide dataset with prescriptive analytics on homicide prevention.
+- **[Homicide Reports, 1980 - 2014](http://www.vincentylee.com/posts/homicide_reports)** - A data exploration on the homicide dataset with prescriptive analytics on homicide prevention.

-- **[Human Resource Data Analysis](http://www.vincentylee.com/)** - An analysis on the human resource dataset using decision trees and random forests
+- **[Human Resource Data Analysis](http://www.vincentylee.com/posts/human_resource_data_analysis)** - An analysis on the human resource dataset using decision trees and random forests

 ## Visuals

-- **[Tableau Portfolio](http://ugrid.info)** - A tableau portfolio used for data visualization.
+- **[Tableau Portfolio](https://public.tableau.com/profile/vincent6778)** - A tableau portfolio used for data visualization.
 I spend 30 minutes every week to practice my skills in [makeovermonday](http://www.makeovermonday.co.uk).
-You can see how my visuals have gotten better overtime with only 30 minutes of practice.
+You can see how my visuals have gotten better overtime with minimal time spent.

-- **[Artworks](#)** - I started using the Adobe Creative Suite when I was in Middle School.
-Often, friends of mine would come to me for help with design.
+- **[Artworks](http://www.vincentylee.com/projects/artworks)** - I started using the Adobe Creative Suite when I was in Middle School.
+Often, friends of mine would come to me for help.
 Sometimes I get unpaid requests for making logos, designing webpages, and creating works of art.

 ## Programming Projects

-- **[Mobile Health Sensing App](#)** - an android app that involves the integration of step detection, activity recognition, text-to-speech, and heart rate monitoring.
+- **[Mobile Health Sensing App](http://www.vincentylee.com/projects/mobile_health_sensing_app)** - An android app that involves the integration of step detection, activity recognition, text-to-speech, and heart rate monitoring.

-- **[Paca Pace](#)** - an android app that involves the integration of RPM detection for cycling cadence.
-This is a personal project with my partner that took inspiration from the mobile health sensing app.
+- **[Paca Pace](http://www.vincentylee.com/projects/artworks/paca_pace)** - An android app that involves the integration of RPM detection for cycling cadence.
+This is a personal project that I made with a partner, we took inspiration from the mobile health sensing app.

-- **[Stack$](#)** - Web application for financial savings using bootstrap, node.js, and react.js.
+- **[Stack$](http://www.vincentylee.com/projects/stack$)** - Web application for financial savings using bootstrap, node.js, and react.js.
 Honestly, the design and interactivity fell flat.

 ## Honors

-- **[Datafest 2016](#)** - Reflection on my team's analysis on the Ticketmaster's dataset.
+- **[Datafest 2016](http://www.vincentylee.com/projects/datafest2016)** - Reflection on my team's analysis on the Ticketmaster's dataset.

-- **[Datafest 2017](#)** - Reflection on my team's analysis on the Expedias's dataset.
+- **[Datafest 2017](http://www.vincentylee.com/projects/datafest2017)** - Reflection on my team's analysis on the Expedias's dataset.

-- **[Google Analytics and Adwords](#)** - Reflection on my attempt to obtain google online individual certfication.
+- **[Google Analytics and Adwords](http://www.vincentylee.com/projects/google_certification)** - Reflection on obtaining a google online individual certfication.

 ---